jasonsiders/apex-database-layer/docs/DML.md

 ## Constructing `Dml` Objects

 `Dml` objects cannot be directly constructed via the `new` keyword.
-Instead, refer to the `DatabaseLayer.Dml` static property:
+Instead, access the class and its methods via the `DatabaseLayer.Dml` static property:

 ```java
 DatabaseLayer.Dml.doInsert(record);